christianlMaldonado/christianlMaldonado/README.md

 - 👋 Hi, I’m @christianlMaldonado
-- 👀 I’m Interested In Creating Helpful Projects
+- I’m Interested In Creating Helpful Projects
-- 🌱 I’m Currently Learning Network Engineering
+- I’m Currently developing my business applicaitons
+- Follow me for my adventure through Github

 <!---
 christianlMaldonado/christianlMaldonado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.